 At Coopers Lane we aim to provide children with a high-quality geography education which inspires in pupils a curiosity and fascination about the world and its people.
 Geography teaching and learning equips children with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key.
 Throughout the key stages, we focus on 4 key areas of Geography:

 - Place Knowledge

 - Geographical Skills and Fieldwork

-Our curriculum (launched in September 2014) has been reviewed and updated for 2016, and is exciting, engaging and promotes independence.
+Our curriculum is exciting, engaging and promotes independence.
 During lessons, children become explorers of the world and are encouraged to take an enquiry approach to find out about the world around us.
 In Key Stage 1, children learn about the world and its oceans, a small area of the UK (Grove Park), London and the UK.
 They will also learn about islands and study a contrasting country and continent to the UK (Egypt, Africa).
 In Key Stage 2, children build on their previous knowledge and continue to develop their understanding of the world , with a closer look at rivers around the globe.
 In addition, they study a region in the UK (Isle of Wight, England), a region in a European country (Rome, Italy) and a region in South America (Amazon).